TITLE 77: PUBLIC HEALTH

 a) Principle

-1) All persons shall be admitted to the hospital, whether as inpatients or outpatients, by a member of the medical staff with admitting privileges, and shall be under the professional care of a member of the medical staff.
+1) All persons shall be admitted to the hospital, whether as inpatients or under observation by a member of the medical staff with admitting privileges, an advanced practice registered nurse, or a physician assistant with clinical privileges recommended by the medical staff and granted by the hospital governing board.
+All persons admitted to the hospital shall be under the professional care of a member of the medical staff.

 2) Insofar as possible, the hospital shall assign patients to accommodations with regard to gender, age, and medical requirement.

 3) The hospital shall provide basic and effective care to each patient.
-No person seeking necessary medical care from the hospital shall be denied such care for reasons not based on sound medical practice or the hospital's charter, and, particularly, no such person shall be denied such care on account of race, creed, color, religion, gender, or sexual preference.
+No person seeking necessary medical care from the hospital shall be denied care for reasons not based on sound medical practice or the hospital's charter, and, particularly, no person shall be denied care on account of race, creed, color, religion, gender, or sexual orientation.

 4) When the hospital does not provide the services required by a patient or a person seeking necessary medical care, an appropriate referral shall be made.